OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 The particular version of NCBI taxonomy used in the OTT assembly described below (OTT 2.10) was downloaded on [date], but we have retrieved a fresh version with every OTT build.

-*GBIF backbone taxonomy*
+*GBIF*
 The GBIF taxonomy provides much greater coverage, in terms of number of binomials, than NCBI.
 The GBIF backbone draws from a number of sources (including
 IRMNG and Index Fungorum), has ongoing institutional support, and no special terms of use, making it a good choice for the goal of coverage.
 It provides much of the content available in Catalog of Life, but with terms of use that are suitable  for OpenTree.

 The GBIF version used in OTT 2.10 was released in July 2003.
 A successor was released on [date], as this report was being prepared, and is scheduled for incorporation into OTT.

-*SILVA:*
+*SILVA*
-The classification of Our microbe curators were unhappy about the conventional classification of prokaryotes and unicellular Eukaryotes and provided a script to import the SILVA taxonomy, which is based on molecular evidence.
+The classification of prokaryotes and unicellular Eukaryotes in NCBI and GBIF is not consistent with current phylogenetic thinking.
+We therefore imported the SILVA taxonomy, which is built algorithmically based on clustering of molecular sequences.
 We incorporated SILVA version 115 into OTT 2.10.
-We did not include SILVA's plant, animal, or fungi branches in OTT.
+We did not include SILVA's plant, animal, or fungi branches in OTT [references].
+SILVA has higher priority than NCBI or GBIF in order to capture the deep relationships in the tree.
-[references]

-We gave SILVA higher priority than NCBI or GBIF at curator request.
+*Lamiales*

-*Lamiales:* Plant curators requested a revision of order Lamiales based on a recent publication about this group.
+OpenTree plant curators provided a taxonomy of the order Lamiales based on a recent publication
-[reference, see release notes]
+[reference, see release notes].
+This phylogenetically-informed source is higher-ranked that NCBI or GBIF.

-We gave the Lamiales higher priority than NCBI or GBIF at curator request.
+*Index Fungorum*

-*Index Fungorum:* The Open Tree Fungi curators expressed concern over the the quality of the combined NCBI/GBIF coverage of Fungi and requested we use Index Fungorum.
+The Open Tree Fungi curators expressed concern over the the quality of the combined NCBI/GBIF coverage of Fungi and requested we use Index Fungorum.
 Around [date] we obtained database table dumps for a recent version of IF (the one in GBIF was [XXX]